php-kit/flow/README.md

     ->all();
 ```

-The same workflow using temporary arrays and for-loops would be longer, harder to read and would duplicate values in
+The same workflow using temporary arrays and for-loops would be longer, harder to read and would duplicate values in memory multiple times.

-memory multiple times.
-A Flow pipeline keeps the computation streaming, lets you re-use SPL iterators seamlessly and
-makes experimentation as simple as inserting or removing a step.
+A Flow pipeline keeps the computation streaming, lets you re-use SPL iterators seamlessly and makes experimentation as simple as inserting or removing a step.

 ## Flow is **not** the usual Collection-style utility library

+Although many libraries exist for implementing collections (e.g. Laravel Collections), Flow is different, even though, on the surface, it seems similar, as it also provides a chainable fluent interface.

 Typical Collection-like classes use arrays underneath.
+But Flow (most of the time) **does not**.

-But `Flow`, even though it also uses a chainable fluent interface, is both an `Iterator` and a `Traversable` (therefore with native PHP support), and works perfectly with **Generators** and **SPL iterators**, with no arrays underneath. **Each iteration step only requires one value to be in memory (it can be generated on the fly), and the data is streamed through the pipeline**.
+ Flow is both an `Iterator` and a `Traversable` (therefore with native PHP support), and works perfectly with **Generators**, **SPL iterators** and `foreach` loops.

+ Each iteration step only requires **one value** to be in memory (and it can be generated on the fly), and the data is streamed through the pipeline, with **no intermediate storage** and **without needless data copying**.

-Since Flow implements both `Iterator` and `Traversable`, you can use a Flow object anywhere you would use a `Traversable` or `Iterator`.
+You can use a Flow object anywhere an `Iterator` or `Traversable` interface is expected.
 For example, you can use `foreach` directly over a Flow object:

 ```php
 foreach (Flow::from([1, 2, 3]) as $value) {